-Attorney Meredith Moriarty’s practice is focused on general litigation, employment law, and family law.
-She has extensive experience with appellate work, including a recent successful appeal to the United States Court of Appeals for the Second Circuit.
+Attorney Meredith Moriarty’s practice is focused on general litigation, employment law, family law, and appeals.
+She has extensive experience with appellate work, including successful appeals to the United States Court of Appeals for the Second Circuit and the New York State Appellate Division, Third Department.

 Meredith is a cum laude graduate of Hobart and William Smith Colleges and a summa cum laude graduate of Albany Law School.
 During law school, Meredith was the Executive Editor of State Constitutional Commentary for the Albany Law Review and a quarterfinalist in the McGee National Civil Rights Appellate Competition at the University of Minnesota Law School.